JNRowe/jnrowe.github.io/articles/tips/vim_day_night_colourscheme.rst

-However, if you have a good quality camera image you may be able to extract the balancing data used from the image tags, and use that to infer the light level. exiv2_ is great option to extract that data when available, and also supports `gobject introspection`_ making it possible to use it with lgi_ in awesome_ for desktop colours too!
+However, if you have a good quality camera image you may be able to extract the balancing data used from the image tags, and use that to infer the light level. exiv2_ is great option to extract that data when available, and also supports `gobject introspection`_ making it possible to use it with lgi_ in awesomewm_ for desktop colours too!

 Thoughts
 --------